SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network

 \subsection{Implementation}

-To summarize this section, we describe how \sysname{} is implemented by explaining the pseudo-code shown in \wds{Alg.} \ref{alg:algo}.
+We describe how \sysname{} is implemented by explaining the pseudo-code shown in Alg. \ref{alg:algo}.
 Note that the pseudo-code is provided for a single satellite $v$ at time slot $t$.
 Each of the satellites simultaneously executes this algorithm.

 In every time slot $t$, \sysname{} observes the satellite's neighbors $(w_i)^k_{i=1}$ to which $v$ is connected either by an \glspl{isl} or by a \glspl{gsl} and calculates the \gls{ucb}-scores for each link using tile coding as described in Eq. \ref{eq:ucb} (lines 1-6).
 Based on these scores, \sysname{} creates the list of preferences (line 7).
 Using this list, $v$ decides on the amount of traffic it relays through each of its links according to the water-filling mechanism described in Eq. \ref{eq:waterfilling1} and Eq. \ref{eq:waterfilling2} (lines 8-15).